Kheirlb/460_Project_Code/Attitude/AttPar/Python_AttPar/README.md

 ### Configure MATLAB with Python
 - Follow the below link to learn how to install the MATLAB Engine for python:
 - https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html
-Below is the basic how to from the link:
+Below is the basic how-to from the link:
 - Open MATLAB and enter this into the Command Window:

 ```
   matlabroot
 ```
 Copy the path returned by _matlabroot_.
-Go back to your Command Prompt with Administrator privileges and enter cd "_matlabroot_\extern\engines\python" and python setup.py install into the terminal:
+Go back to your Command Prompt with Administrator privileges and enter the below lines:

 ```
 cd "matlabroot\extern\engines\python"